 If your chosen Freshwater damp proofing providers are members of the DPA or PCA you can be certain they'll be well qualified and have the appropriate working experience to provide you with a high quality service for all your damp proofing needs.
 Such professional memberships also means that there are certain guarantees for any remedial work undertaken.

-Cementitious tanking can provide a durable, long-lasting barrier against water ingress if correctly applied for maximum effectiveness.
-The surface must be dry, clean, and free from any contaminants or loose material before application to ensure optimal results.
+Cementitious tanking can provide a durable and long-lasting barrier against water ingress, but correct application is essential to achieve maximum effectiveness.
+The surface must be dry, clean, and free from any loose material or contaminants before application to ensure optimal results.

 Woodworm Treatments